cisagov/LME/docs/markdown/agents/elastic-agent-mangement.md

 In addition, you can use this link to navigate/find the directories for where elastic agent is installed on the operating system you have installed it [HERE](https://www.elastic.co/guide/en/fleet/current/installation-layout.html).

+If there are issues with running the command like this [LINK](https://discuss.elastic.co/t/windows-pipe-elastic-agent-system-access-is-denied/316344) involving a pipe file, the elastic endpoint service (a windows service started by the agent) is in a failed state, and retarting the machine will most likely fix it.
+However this isn't required if the agent is showing as healthy, only if you want to run other cli agent debugging commands.